thenexthub/AppCode/Sources/AppCode/AppCode.docc/AppCode.md

 ## Overview

-AppCode takes inspiration from SwiftUI, allowing you to use the basic concepts of SwiftUI to create cross-platform desktop apps.
+AppCode takes inspiration from AppCode, allowing you to use the basic concepts of AppCode to create cross-platform desktop apps.
 AppCode provides your users with a native experience on every platform via a suite of backends built on top of various UI frameworks (see [Backends](#backends)).

 ## Topics